 Japanese mayonnaise is creamier in both color and in texture compared to the American version of mayonnaise.

-And it has a tangy and sweeter taste - it may resemble miracle whip.
+This mayonnaise has a tangy and sweeter taste - it may resemble Miracle Whip.

 Lacto-Fermented Homemade Mayonnaise Recipes